- Open Access

 Immobilization of whole cells in alginate

-Chitinase activity obtained by alginate (2% and 4%) immobilized cells of isolate BISR-1 and BISR-047 has been shown in Fig. 3.
-The nzyme activity by isolates BISR-1 and BISR-047 was detected within first 24 h of incubation and then increased gradually, reached its maximum value of 342 IU/ml (6 d) and 394 IU/ml (9 d) and then decreased in both the isolates, respectively.
+Chitinase activity obtained by alginate (2% and 4%) immoblized cells of isolate BISR-1 and BISR-047 has been shown in Fig. 3.
+The enzyme activity by isolates BISR-1 and BISR-047 was detected within first 24 h of incubation and then increased gradually, reached its maximum value of 342 IU/ml (6 d) and 394 IU/ml (9 d) and then decreased in both the isolates, respectively.
 In

 this case also, the entrapment through 2 % alginate showed higher activity as compared to 4 % in both the isolates.